 - “I’m sorry your mother never taught you to love yourself.
 It starts at home

-- “When I was younger I wish I had dark skin.
+- “When I was younger I wished I had dark skin.
 Dark skin is beautiful”

 - “You are so beautiful.
 I’m sorry you felt that way.”